Skip to content

 How to make the first bite easier

 Go to a busy stall.
-Fresh batches taste better and smell less ‘stale’.
-Take a bite with pickles and sauce so the flavors balance immediately.
+Fresh, hot batches taste better and smell less “stale,” and high turnover is the single best quality signal.
+Take your first bite together with the pickled cabbage and sauce so the flavors balance immediately—the acidity and sweetness cut right through the funk.

 • Choose a popular stall with constant frying